How Bitcoin Fees Work

 6 min read

-Bitcoin transaction fees are an essential component of the network.
+Bitcoin transaction fees are a crucial component of the Bitcoin network, ensuring transactions are processed efficiently and miners are compensated for their work.
 When Satoshi Nakamoto created the Bitcoin blockchain, he implemented transaction fees to prevent spam transactions that could slow down and clog the network.
 Transaction fees incentivize miners to validate transactions and subsidize the diminishing block subsidy, helping support network security by keeping miners profitable.

 Exchanges and brokerages charge fees for buying and selling bitcoin.
 However, the fees charged by exchanges are entirely separate from the fees required to process a transaction on the Bitcoin network.